hhovhann/photostudio-service/README.md

       "photo_type": "REAL_ESTATE"
     }

-* Create order with the date and time
+* Create order with the date and time with user admin with role ADMIN {
-    {
       "name": "Hayk",
       "surname": "Hovhannisyan",